Skip to main content

 with HyperProcess(Telemetry.SEND_USAGE_DATA_TO_TABLEAU, 'myapp' ) as hyper:

-with Connection(hyper.endpoint, 'TrivialExample_geo.hyper', CreateMode.CREATE_AND_REPLACE) as connection:
+with Connection(hyper.endpoint, 'GeospatialExample.hyper', CreateMode.CREATE_AND_REPLACE) as connection:

-# Create geography table
+# Create a table with a `tableau.tabgeography` column

 connection.catalog.create_schema('Extract')